citysciencelab/cut-storytelling-tool/doc/config.json.md

 [inherits]: # (Portalconfig.menu.tool)

-The tool highlights features of a target layer, that are located within or outside a circle arround the features of a source-Layer.
+The tool highlights features of a target layer, that are located within or outside a circle around the features of a source-Layer.
 The circle is defined by a buffer-radius.
-The tool requres verctor based Data from WFS(❗) services for both the source and the target layer.
+The tool requires vector based Data from WFS(❗) services for both the source and the target layer.

 ***